pactus-project/pactus-website/content/blog/2026-01-04-newsletter-dec-2025.md

 Here's where 2025 really shined.
 The community didn't just use Pactus—they built on it.

-Secutor launched in November, and it's honestly one of the coolest things to come out of the ecosystem.
-It's a decentralized ranking platform that gamifies blockchain participation.
-You engage with the network, you climb the leaderboard, and you earn PAC rewards.
-It's competitive, it's fun, and it's driving real activity on-chain.
+Secutor launched in November, still in Beta and it's honestly one of the coolest things to come out of the ecosystem.

 Pagu Bot evolved into something incredible.
 It started as a simple blockchain bot, but now it's available on WhatsApp, Discord, and Telegram.
 You can